 The Medical College Admissions Test (MCAT) is held across multiple international locations.
 During the time of your application, students must enter the correct AAMC ID number and the current verification code on the online application form.

-The applicants must then forward their MCAT exam results to the University Admissions Office no later than the end of July.
+Applicants must then forward their MCAT exam results to the University Admissions Office no later than the end of July.

 University of Sydney Medicine Application Dates for Domestic Applicants